 Thank God my step-mom came to the game that day.
 I gave my baby to her and stood on the field in the rain, willing myself not to throw up.
 I have no clue what happened at the game, I just stood there as a hoard of three year olds chased a ball around me.

 Several of my friends were sadly going through the same thing I faced and I was able to be there for them, to listen and cry on the phone during kidless holidays.
-This was it, this was my beauty from the ashes!
+This was it.
+This was my beauty from the ashes!
 I got an idea and started planning and saving for years.
 I was going to make a way for everyone struggling with their partner’s infidelity to have access to help.
-You see I had a long list of excuses for not reaching out and getting help.
+You see, I had a long list of excuses for not reaching out and getting help.
 I was too depressed to make a phone call, I was a single mom and broke, I was too busy, I was afraid someone would see me going to a therapist… Since I didn’t get help, I just stayed and sat in my misery for much longer than necessary.
 This is a fate I would never wish on anyone.

 Beauty from the ashes, baby, that’s what my story is, beauty from the ashes.”

-Read more stories about overcoming infidelity here:
+Read more stories like this: